-Prerequisites: CS 2620 and CS 3410.
+Prerequisites: CS 2620 and CS 3410, each with a grade of "C" or better.
 Definition of artificial intelligence, Common Lisp, logic programming, search techniques, knowledge representation including schemas and scripts, ART-enterprise as an expert system, and principles of expert systems.